stamler/renovation/renovation.md

 3. To the left of the corner cabinet, build and install a custom wall cabinet and base cabinet to fill the gaps that exist in the 3D image of the proposed kitchen.

 4. The dishwasher power source comes out of the floor and will need to be moved approximately 12" so that it comes up under the new island.
+A separate new circuit will need to be installed for the new dishwasher.
+The receptical in the island will be on the back of the island opposite the drawers which open into the kitchen.

 5. There is already a power source for the fridge.
 The new kitchen design leaves 48" wide for counter-depth fridge and freezer (individual units).
 We will tentatively install this [fridge](https://www.canadianappliance.ca/product/LG_LRONC1404V_Column_Refrigerators_LG_LRONC1404V.html) and [freezer](https://www.canadianappliance.ca/product/LG_LROFC1104V_Upright_Freezers_LG_LROFC1104V.html).
 If the electrical code requires a separate recepticle for each, install a second outlet.
 Otherwise the existing one is fine.